microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 </BackgroundTasks>
 ```

+## Validate Factory Orchestrator XML

+You can validate FactoryOrchestratorXML using the Factory Orchestrator app on a Windows PC, even without having to connect to a Factory Orchestrator service.

+1. [Install the Factory Orchestrator app](../get-started-with-factory-orchestrator/#install-the-app) on a Windows PC and launch it.
+2. Click "Validate FactoryOrchestratorXML" in the bottom left of the app's connect page.
+3. Browse to the path of your FactoryOrchestratorXML file and click open.
+4. The FactoryOrchestratorXML file will be validated against the schema.
+Because this validation happens on the Windows PC, it will only catch XML syntax errors.
+It will not catch runtime errors such as duplicate GUIDs or invalid file paths.

+    - If the FactoryOrchestratorXML is valid you will see a success message saying that "FactoryOrchestratorXML was successfully validated."

+    - If the FactoryOrchestratorXML is invalid, you'll see a message that says "FactoryOrchestratorXML failed validation", with a description of why it failed validation.
 ## Sample Factory Orchestrator XML file

 The following sample FactoryOrchestratorXML file shows two TaskLists containing various types of tests, as well as a [BackgroundTask](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskRun-BackgroundTask/) that is part of the first TaskList.